ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 Storage in Kubernetes has two sides: enabling storage as persistent volumes (PVs), and the claims (PVCs) on each of those persistent volumes.
 For your Ghost's Valkey instance you need one persistent volume (to be declared in the last part of this Ghost deployment procedure), and the claim on that particular PV.
 See next how to declare the `PersistentVolumeClaim` resource for your Valkey instance:

-1. A persistent volume claim is a resource, so create a `cache-valkey.persistentvolumeclaim.yaml` file under the `resources` folder:
+1. A persistent volume claim is a resource.
+Create a `cache-valkey.persistentvolumeclaim.yaml` file under the `resources` folder:

     ~~~sh
     $ touch $HOME/k8sprjs/ghost/components/cache-valkey/resources/cache-valkey.persistentvolumeclaim.yaml